flame69-terabaap/Resystance/Privacy-Policy.md

   1. Mute
   2. Afk

 * Our bot only gathers personally identifiable data through the commands run using the bot.
-This information helps us in providing a better user experience for all LISA's users.
+This information helps us in providing a better user experience for all Losty's users.

 * Information collected by us when you vote for LISA on the third-party Discord bot listing website (Top.gg):
   1. Your Username